 Customer Reviews

-- "It fits perfectly on our tiny deck and cooks exceptionally well.
-I’ve cooked chicken wings, fish and vegetables to perfection.
-Assembly took 10 minutes, it lights on the first press, and it wipes clean with ease."
+- “It fits perfectly on our tiny deck and cooks exceptionally well — chicken wings, fish, and vegetables all came out perfectly.
+Assembly took 10 minutes, lights on the first press, and wipes clean with ease.”

-- "I have a little back patio with not a lot of room so it is absolutely perfect for the small space.
-When I’m done using it I can either leave it set up or collapse the entire grill and store it until next use."
+- “I have a little back patio with not a lot of room so this is absolutely perfect.
+When I’m done I can either leave it set up or collapse the entire grill and store it until next use.”

 Broil King Baron 520 Pro – Best Heavy-Duty